ThePhD/sol2/README.md

 - Clang 3.4

 Visual Studio 2013 with the November CTP could possibly compile it, despite not being explicitly supported.
-The last version that Visual Studio 2013 was supported was on tag v0.9.0.
-Anything after that is wishful hope.
-In order to retrieve that tagged version, just do `git checkout v0.9.0`.
+The last version that Visual Studio 2013 was supported was on tag v1.1.0.
+Anything after that is wishful thinking.
+In order to retrieve that tagged version, just do `git checkout v1.1.0`.

 ## Caveats